FMJansen/fmjansen.com/about.md

 My goal is to improve our planet’s well-being, bit by bit.
 So I like to focus on sustainability and inclusion when designing interactions, services and systems.

-If you like old-fashioned CVs, you can download it here.
+I’ve got an [old-fashioned CV](/resume).
 But otherwise, this page should give you some info on my skills and career path.

-<a href="/Resume_Floris_Jansen-fmjansen.com.pdf" class="button">Download Floris’ resume</a>